Snownee/Lychee/original_docs/README.md

 # Preface

+!!! info
+    This is the documentation for Lychee 1.21.
+If you are using a different version, please select the correct version in the bottom right corner of the page.

 Lychee is a mod that allows you to define custom interactions using YAML/JSON recipes and datapack.

 You can download Lychee on CurseForge: